savochkin/PokerHandKata/README.md

 # Hexagonal Architecture Kata - Poker Hand Comparison

-A hands-on kata for learning hexagonal architecture (Ports & Adapters) by building a poker hand comparison service with multiple adapters.
+A hands-on kata for learning hexagonal architecture (Ports & Adapters) by studying a complete reference implementation, then extending it.

-## 📖 Business Context
+## 📖 What You'll Do

-**Gaming Platform Startup - MVP Requirements:**
+**Phase 1: Study** - Explore a complete, working poker hand comparison service built with hexagonal architecture

-> "We're building a social poker platform.
-For our MVP, players need to submit their hands through our web app and see who wins.
-Later, we'll add a CLI for developers, store game history in a database, and let users view their comparison history."
+**Phase 2: Extend** - Replace the in-memory persistence adapter with a real database (PostgreSQL, MongoDB, etc.)

 ## 🎓 Learning Objectives

 By completing this kata, you will:
-- ✅ Understand hexagonal architecture structure
+- ✅ Understand hexagonal architecture structure by examining real code
-- ✅ Learn to separate domain from infrastructure
+- ✅ See how domain stays pure and separated from infrastructure
-- ✅ Practice defining ports (contracts)
+- ✅ Learn how ports define clear contracts between layers
-- ✅ Implement multiple adapters for same port
+- ✅ Experience swapping adapters without touching domain/services
-- ✅ See how domain stays pure and testable
+- ✅ Practice dependency inversion in a real system
-- ✅ Experience dependency inversion in practice
+- ✅ Understand why this architecture makes systems flexible and testable

 ## 🏗️ Architecture Overview